 Export.
-The Site may be subject to U.S. export control laws and may be subject to export or import regulations in other countries.
+The Site and Licensed Materials may be subject to U.S. export control laws and may be subject to export or import regulations in other countries.
 You agree not to export, reexport, or transfer, directly or indirectly, any U.S. technical data acquired from Company, or any products utilizing such data, in violation of the United States export laws or regulations.

 Disclosures.
 Company is located at the address in Section 10.8.
 If you are a California resident, you may report complaints to the Complaint Assistance Unit of the Division of Consumer Product of the California Department of Consumer Affairs by contacting them in writing at 400 R Street, Sacramento, CA 95814, or by telephone at (800) 952-5210.